In the spotlight

 -

-Happy Friday, novelists!
-We conclude our discussion of technique this week with publishing's most fraught distinction: genre.
+Greetings, novelists!
+We continue our discussion of technique this week with one of the more elusive concepts: style.
 [Read More]

 -